 All neurofeedback begins with a comprehensive assessment before training sessions begin.

 Once the qEEG has been performed, Dr. Caroline will analyze the results.
-An appointment will be set up with the patient and his or her family to discuss the findings and treatment options.
-Please remember, BrainCore Therapy does not treat or cure the above mentioned conditions.
+The patient and his or her family will then be set up for an appointment to discuss the findings and treatment options.
+Please remember that BrainCore Therapy does not treat or cure the above-mentioned conditions.
 Rather, the goal is to help the brainwave patterns normalize through specialized training.

 Neurofeedback training sessions

-Individuals are connected to a computer using wires and sensors, thereby allowing the BrainCore technology to record the brainwave activity.
+Individuals are connected to a computer using wires and sensors, allowing BrainCore technology to record brainwave activity.

 These sensors are non-invasive.
 They are attached at two specific points on the patient’s head using a water-soluble paste.
 The sensors simply record the brainwaves in the form of hz coming from the brain.
 Information about these brainwaves is displayed on the doctor’s monitor.

-The software automatically detects when the brainwaves are properly ordered.
-It feeds that information back to the patient.
-The feedback appears in the form of a movie or tv show which signals to the patient that the brainwaves are becoming more ordered.
+The software automatically detects when the brainwaves are properly ordered and feeds that information back to the patient.
+The feedback appears in the form of a movie or TV show that signals to the patient that the brainwaves are becoming more ordered.
 The movie will get brighter as the brainwaves normalize and become darker when they become dysregulated.

-The brain’s natural desire to watch the movie clearly will drive those neurological circuits that normalize brainwaves and allow the picture to be viewed with the correct brightness and volume.
-The more those circuits are driven and used, the more neuroplastic changes take hold.
+The brain’s natural desire to watch the movie clearly drives the neurological circuits that normalize brainwaves and allow the picture to be viewed with the correct brightness and volume.
+The more those circuits are driven and used, the more neuroplastic changes occur.
 Simply put, the more you practice something, the better you get at it.
 The patient learns how to use those circuits during the demands of everyday life.

 Published Research

-For the past 40-years, neurofeedback has been studied in research labs at prominent universities throughout the world.
+For the past 40 years, neurofeedback has been studied in research labs at prominent universities worldwide.
 In fact, Dr. Frank Duffy, a professor and pediatric neurologist at Harvard Medical School, stated, “Neurofeedback should play a major therapeutic role in many difficult areas.
 In my opinion, if any medication had demonstrated such a wide spectrum of efficacy, it would have been universally accepted and widely used.”
-Neurofeedback has been rated a Level One Best Support for ADHD by the American Association of Pediatrics.
+Neurofeedback has been rated as Level One Best Support for ADHD by the American Association of Pediatrics.
 It is widely used by Olympic and professional athletes to enhance their sports performance.
-Neurofeedback has been used as an important tool by the US military in the treatment of PTSD and traumatic brain injuries.
+Neurofeedback has been used as an essential tool by the US military in the treatment of PTSD and traumatic brain injuries.

 Recommended Reading